percy/example-percy-protractor/README.md

 The tutorial assumes you're already familiar with JavaScript and [Protractor](https://www.protractortest.org) and focuses on using it with Percy.
-You'll still spend time introducing Protractor concepts.
+You'll still be able to follow along if you're not familiar with Protractor, but we won't spend time introducing Protractor concepts.

 The tutorial also assumes you have [Node 12+ with npm](https://nodejs.org/en/download/) and